Title: The Piano Lesson

 Material: oil on canvas

-“Our party has so closely followed the growth of all musical life in our country.
-I have been aware of that close attention throughout my creative life.” — Dmitri Shostakovich
+Our party has so closely followed the growth of all musical life in our country.
+I have been aware of that close attention throughout my creative life. – Dmitri Shostakovich

-This double portrait explores the staying power and genius of the composer Dmitri Shostakovich who, by wits and wile, negotiated the tightrope between self-expression and personal doom in Stalin’s Soviet Union.
-The “piano lesson” is a common in the history of painting.
-I here introduce the character of the meddling Stalin, accompanied by the ghost of Marx and the words of Lennon, “War is over!”, in the style of Soviet poster art.
+This double portrait explores the stamina and genius of the Russian composer, Dmitri Shostakovich, who by charm, wits and wile, negotiated the tightrope between self-expression and personal disaster in Stalin’s Soviet Union.
+‘The Piano Lesson’ as a subject is common in art history, with the punchline often involving unwelcome advances on the part of the Senator – I mean, piano teacher.
+In Soviet poster style, I here introduce the character of the meddling Stalin, accompanied by the smoky ghost of Marx and the words of Lennon (in Cyrillic), “WAR IS OVER!”